Investment Office · · 24 min read

 Private equity has become essential infrastructure for serious capital.
 Not speculation.
 Not diversification for its own sake.
 Infrastructure.
 Something happened recently that makes this clearer than ever: according to Deloitte's 2024 Global Family Office Report, private equity has officially surpassed public equity as the dominant asset class in family office portfolios.
 PE now represents 30% of the average family office allocation, up from 22% in 2021.
 Public equities have dropped to 25%.

-That's a structural shift, not a trend.
+That's not a trend.
+It's a structural reallocation.

 Why Serious Capital Keeps Moving into Private Markets